 The mission of the PhD program in Developmental Psychology is to provide students with a strong foundation in developmental theories and research from a lifespan perspective.
 Students examine individual and environmental influences at multiple, nested levels on the development of infants, preschoolers, children, adolescents, and adults, especially in urban environments.
 In particular, the program focuses on the ways in which culture and context shape developmental processes, including social and emotional, cognitive, identity, and language development.

-What expertise do graduate students acquire in the Developmental Psychology program?
+What expertise do graduate students acquire in the Developmental Psychology Program?

-- The ability to think critically and creatively about how basic research can address the social problems faced by individuals in a multicultural, urban society.
+- The ability to think critically and creatively about how basic research can address the social problems faced by individuals in a multi-cultural, urban society.